Gudovac massacre: Fall of Bjelovar

 Later in the day, two trucks of rebels arrived at 4th Army headquarters in Bjelovar with the intention of killing the staff.
 The headquarters guard force prevented this, but the operations staff immediately withdrew from Bjelovar to Popovača.
 After issuing several unanswered ultimatums, around 8,000 rebels attacked Bjelovar, assisted by Croat fifth-columnists within the town.
 Bjelovar surrendered, and many Yugoslav officers and soldiers were captured by the Germans and Ustaše rebels.
 Local Croats welcomed the revolt with great enthusiasm.
 When Nedeljković heard of Bjelovar's capture, he called Makanec and threatened to bomb the city if VKJ prisoners were not immediately released.
 Detained officers from 4th Army headquarters and the 108th Infantry Regiment were then sent to Zagreb.
-At about 16:00, Nedeljković informed the Ban of Croatia, Ivan Šubašić, of the revolt, but Šubašić was powerless to influence events.
-At about 18:00, Makanec proclaimed that Bjelovar was part of an independent Croatian state.
+At about 4:00 p.m., Nedeljković informed the Ban of Croatia, Ivan Šubašić, of the revolt, but Šubašić was powerless to influence events.
+Two hours later, Makanec declared that Bjelovar was part of an independent Croatian state.
 This was the only significant pro-Ustaše revolt in Croatia and Bosnia-Herzegovina prior to 10 April.
 Ustaše propaganda celebrated it as "an uprising of the Croatian people against the April War", claiming it showed that Croats wholeheartedly supported Yugoslavia's destruction.